hatch-mobile/CodeSnippets/README.md

 # About
-A repo to share code snippets and and installer script.
+This repo is used to share "team" code snippets (ignores personal snippets).
+Includes a script which acts as:
+* Installer w/local backup
+* Publish changes back to the repo.
+* Enforces naming conventions between the snippet and filename.
+* Supports `Xcode`, some support for `VSCode` as well.

 # How to Use